a

 Security and protection of your personal data

-We consider it our primary task to maintain the confidentiality of the personal data you provide and to protect it from unauthorized access.
+We consider it our primary responsibility to maintain the confidentiality of the personal data you provide and to protect it from unauthorized access.
 That is why we apply the utmost care and state-of-the-art security standards to ensure maximum protection of your personal data.

 Definitions